google/rust-design-faq/src/types.md

 }
 ```

-(happily this also gets rid of named lifetime parameters.)
+(Happily this also gets rid of named lifetime parameters.)

 If you have a hundred such shared objects, you probably don't want a
 hundred function parameters.
 So it's usual to bundle them up into